What is a Corporation?

 Just like a corporation, an LLC’s personal asset protection stems from the fact that it exists as a separate entity from its owner or owners.
 Despite this distinction, an LLC offers a pass-through taxation structure by which business profits are only taxed as personal income, not as corporate earnings.

-When it comes to taxation, there are actually three separate entities to discuss when comparing LLCs and corporations: The LLC, the C corporation, and the S corporation.
+When it comes to taxation, there are actually three separate entities to discuss when comparing LLCs and corporations: The LLC default tax statuses, the C corporation, and the S corporation.

-As mentioned above, LLCs enjoy a tax structure known as pass-through taxation, which means the profits of the company are “passed through” to the owners and solely taxed as personal income.
+As mentioned above, LLCs that have their default tax status enjoy a tax structure known as pass-through taxation, which means the profits of the company are “passed through” to the owners and solely taxed as personal income.

 While LLCs are still subject to self-employment tax, the pass-through structure shields them from having to pay both corporate tax (currently 21%) and personal income tax on their business profits.
 Members and employees of LLCs are eligible to deduct the cost of health insurance and other benefits from their taxable income.

-LLCs may also elect to be taxed like a C corporation.
-While not often the case, this structure may benefit some larger businesses.
+LLCs may also elect to be taxed like a C corporation or an S corporation.

-For tax purposes, an S corp is very similar to an LLC.
+For tax purposes, an S corporation (S corp) is very similar to an LLC.
 First, an S corp is not subject to double taxation, as it operates under a pass-through taxation structure.
 Also similar to an LLC, an S corp must pay self-employment taxes.

 While S corps offer some benefits over C corps in terms of taxation, this structure is less common due to the strict requirements for qualification: